amkr6207/docling-exploration/README.md

 Goal: use Docling CLI to convert a PDF to multiple formats, try additional options, and compare outcomes for RAG-style preprocessing.

+## Introduction

+Docling is a document-conversion toolkit commonly used in Retrieval-Augmented Generation (RAG) workflows to transform source files (such as PDFs) into structured formats that are easier to parse, chunk, and index.

+In this exploration, I used the Docling CLI on a brochure-style PDF and tested multiple conversion settings.
+The objective was to understand how output format and processing options (OCR and table extraction mode) affect:
+- output structure and readability
+- extraction quality
+- processing behavior and runtime

+This README captures the exact commands, logs, screenshots, generated artifacts, and a comparison of findings from each experiment.

 ## Environment Setup

 ### 1) Create and activate virtual environment